gabrielsoltz/metahub/README.md

 ## Statistics

-You can use `--output statistics` to get statistics about your search.
+You can use `--outputs statistics` to get statistics about your search.
 You get statistics by each field:

 ```
 {